joshi-n/Projects/NavAid for Celestial Navigation/readme.md

   - Star chart to identify celestial bodies in the sky and their Azimuth & Altitude.
   - The data tab displays GHA, Azimuth, Altitude, Declination for each body.
   - GHA Aries, SHA and Stellar magnitude of stars and planets.
-  - Sunrise, Sunset, Moonrise, Moonset and Twilight time of the date.
+  - Sunrise, Sunset, Moonrise, Moonset, phase of the moon and Twilight time of the date.
   - Next Full moon and next new moon date.

 Welcome Screen